 While bowling accounts for the least sports injuries (only an average of 764 every year), basketball leads the pack with a whopping nearly 120,000 injuries each year.

 Surprisingly, football is placed at No. 2 with 118,886 sports injuries per year.
 The third sport in the ranking – soccer – accounts for only 45,475 injuries each year, which is only nearly 38% of all basketball injuries.

 Although the data is shocking to those who thought football is the most dangerous sport out there, it’s worth saying that the report doesn’t take all factors into consideration.

 Sifting through the report, our sports injury attorneys at JML Law note that the data doesn’t provide the number of injuries per player.

-Meaning: sports with the most players (participation) will naturally account for more injuries.
+Meaning: that sports with the most players (participation) will naturally account for more injuries.

-And statistics shows that basketball is by far the most popular youth sports in the U.S. with over 9.5 million players compared to football’s 3.5 million.
+And statistics show that basketball is by far the most popular youth sport in the U.S. with over 9.5 million players compared to football’s 3.5 million.

 Nonetheless, as a parent whose children participate in impact sports, you should be worried about the risk of getting an injury.
 It’s true for both basketball and football.

-In fact, it’s only natural to be worried about injuries in youth sports, as statistics shows that 87% of all parents in the U.S. whose children play organized sports are concerned about the injury risks.
+In fact, it’s only natural to be worried about injuries in youth sports, as statistics show that 87% of all parents in the U.S. whose children play organized sports are concerned about injury risks.